Find your calling while helping others

 You like connecting with people by helping them succeed in the workplace and find their place in an organization — which is why earning your human resources degree might be the next step in finding your own calling in the workforce.
 Take one course at a time in a way that fits your life.
 You’ll learn total compensation, learning and development and the counseling skills to effectively design, manage and evaluate organizational programs — helping improve individual productivity, employability and job satisfaction among employees.

-When you enroll in our human resources management degree, you’ll be able transfer credits previously earned in school and customize your coursework by taking classes that begin at multiple entry points throughout the year.
+When you enroll in our human resources management degree, you may be able transfer credits previously earned in school and customize your coursework by taking classes that begin at multiple entry points throughout the year.
 You want to succeed and feel confident in your decision to pursue higher education — so a team of mentors and advisors will be able to help you every step of the way when earning your human resources degree.

 Classes in the human resources management degree are designed with input from CEOs and directors and taught by faculty who average more than 23 years of professional experience and more than nine years of teaching experience.